 What we’re doing: We want to see more Hoboken trains run, and for connectivity between New York and Hoboken trains to be built into the schedule.

 You unexpectedly got out of work early.
 One of the kids got sick at school.
 You stayed in New York to see a show.
-If you’re used to the rush-hour schedule, you may be in for a rude awakening – especially if you live on the Gladstone or Montclair-Boonton Lines.
+If you’re used to the rush-hour schedule, you may be in for a rude awakening—especially if you live on the Gladstone or Montclair-Boonton Lines.
 Some locations have always had infrequent “off-peak” service, but many others lost it within the last several years as a result of NJT’s cost-cutting.
 For example, Mount Tabor station on the Morristown Line lost 40% of its trains in 2008, and has not gained a significant number back since.
-In our humble opinion off peak service is an imperative, a matter of basic mobility.
-Even if we don’t use it every day, we want the comfort of knowing it’s there.
+In our humble opinion, off-peak service is an imperative, a matter of basic mobility.
+Even if we don’t use it every day, we want the comfort of knowing it’s there when we need it.
 For too many of us, it isn’t.

 What we’re doing: We’re advocating that NJT improve their off-peak schedule.